dotnet/pinvoke/CONTRIBUTING.md

 Waiting for VS to "settle" (sometimes a couple minutes) can sometimes help.
 Other times, building the solution can cause the error list to clear out and the red squigglies to go away.

+The most sure way to eliminate the errors is to run `.\build -restore -build` from the command line before opening in Visual Studio.

 ### Frequently Asked Questions

 #### Can p/invoke signatures and docs found on pinvoke.net be copied into this project?